sestys/katacoda-scenarios/k8s-with-ansible-fwallb/step3.md

     [master]
     the ip-address that you got

 Now ping the server to verify connection to the cluster `ansible all -i hosts -m ping`{{execute}} - this should display SUCCESS!
+NOTE!
+There is no problem if *The authenticity of the host can not be established*, just write `yes` followed by `enter`.